Okay2121/Vine/TRADE_SYSTEM_HELP.md

 - Duplicate transactions are automatically detected and prevented
 - Trade pairs are properly matched for accurate ROI tracking
 - All user balances are updated with appropriate profit/loss amounts
+- Each user's transaction history reflects trades in real-time
+- Detailed profit tracking with entry and exit prices

 ## Admin-Only Access